 Instead of being a source of economic decline, environmental degradation, and social disruption, well-planned mine closure can create opportunities for community growth, sustainability, and empowerment (Bainton & Holcombe, 2018; International Council on Mining & Metals, 2019; Keenan & Holcombe, 2021).
 Community-engaged closure planning creates opportunities to centre the needs and expertise of the people who will inherit the land that is left behind and opens up space for co-learning between the company and community (Edwards & Maritz, 2019; Hoadley & Limpitlaw, 2008; International Council on Mining & Metals, 2019; Veiga et al., 2001).
 Including more voices, grounding closure planning in the real context of where operations are taking place, and setting clear, explicit goals for mitigating negative socio-economic impacts are closure practices that benefit both mining companies and communities (Owen & Kemp, 2018).
 Communities are their own experts.
-They know what they require to be healthy and successful after a mine closes, and so for mine closure to meet the needs of a community, they need to be able to contribute to closure planning.
+They know what they require to be healthy and successful after a mine closes, and so for mine closure planning.